Money support for disabled children and young people

 Grants are one-off lump sums of money that you don’t have to pay back and are different to benefits.
 Some charities offer grants to disabled children, young people and their families.

-Visit the Scope website to find out:
+Visit the Sense website to find out:

 - government disability grants